deviator53/frontend-assessment-david-bradford/README.md

-Gemini said
-This README is strategically written to highlight your seniority to the "Checkit" assessment team.
-It frames your technical choices as deliberate engineering decisions rather than just "following a tutorial."

 Movie Explorer: Professional Technical Assessment
 A high-performance, responsive movie discovery platform built with Next.js 14 (App Router), TypeScript, and Tailwind CSS, integrated with the TMDB API.